pauldambra/ModulusChecker/README.md

 This software is released under the MIT license.

 NB the resource text files valacdos.txt and scsubtab.txt are produced and released by Vocalink not me

+#### To Do
+* Improve recognition of sort codes of banks with 10 digit account numbers
+* Explicitly test thread safety